Musicminion/e5-toolkit/Readme.md

 ## E5-Toolkit

+### Terms and Conditions
+Once you use this program, We consider you agree the following items
+- The user shall be responsible for any losses caused by their own configuration errors or other reasons once using this project.
+Using this project represents your agreement to this item.
+- Any commercial use is prohibited!
+- No one guarantees a successful renewal, so take it cautiously!

 ### ChangeLog
 - 2023.7.13: Fix bug, in some situation, you maynot be able to mount a file to a container, so I use folder in the end
 - 2023.7.26: Setup script And InfluxDB Data RETENTION has been set **only 1 week**.
 This means you can ouly check recent 1 week api status.